esgameco/esgameco/README.md

 I plan on doing at least one commit per day for the next month.

 You can contact me at chancevodnoy129@gmail.com.
-I am currently looking for a job.
+I am currently looking for an internship.

 <!--
 **esgameco/esgameco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.